 where 0 is a constant and we set ` > 0 approximately equal to the diameter of a single organelle.

 As we mentioned, the displacements computed this way are discrete.
-Additionally, because image registration is imperfect, may deviate from the true displacements at the corresponding positions.
-Subsequently, to account for the errors by image registration, we finally combine these fields with the displacements computed via image
+Additionally, because image registration is imperfect, these may deviate from the true displacements at the corresponding positions.
+Subsequently, to account for these errors in image registration, we combine these fields with the displacements computed via image